 Instagram’s emphasis on mobile isn’t always a good fit for photographers who aren’t always shooting with their phone’s camera.
 For example, while it’s possible to post photos to Instagram from a desktop, they don’t make it nearly as easy as it could be.

-If you’re using Lightroom to process your photos, you obviously have access to some very powerful processing tools.
-But what if you want to use the filters built into Instagram?
-Maybe you’re trying to keep a particular look consistent.
-Or maybe you just like them.
+If you’re using Lightroom Classic to process your photos, you obviously have access to some very powerful processing tools.
+But what if you’ve grown to like the filters built into Instagram?
+Maybe you’re trying to keep a particular look consistent across several photos.
+Or maybe you just like the look of them.

 One option is to make your own develop presets to emulate the same looks.
 It’s entirely possible, but it’s a pretty painstaking process that involves a lot of trial and error.

 A much quicker and painless way is to use presets where someone else has already done the work.
 The ones I’ve been using are the Lightgram presets.
 They’re a selection of 23 Lightroom presets specifically designed to mimic the look of the Instagram filters, from their classic, retired filters to the current selection.
 It’s a premium set, which means they’re not free–they sell for $29 and you can get them at Lightgram’s website.

 Obviously, different filters are going to work better with some photos than others.
 But here are some examples to give a general sense of how the filters look.

 Lightgram Instagram Emulation Filters for Lightroom – Example 1

 First, here they are applied to a shot I took while kayaking through the brash ice in the high Arctic.
 You can find the original, unfiltered version of the photo about 2/3 of the way down the right side.

 Lightgram Instagram Emulation Filters for Lightroom – Example 2